saikotek/docs/pages/public_cloud/public_cloud_databases/grafana_tuto_01_reverse_proxy/guide.en-sg.md

 ```

-Be careful, replace the hostname of the Grafana server ***your-grafana-12345abc-12345abc.database.cloud.ovh.net:443*** by your own.
+Be careful, replace the hostname of the Dashboards server ***your-grafana-12345abc-12345abc.database.cloud.ovh.net:443*** by your own.

 Also update the certificates and SSL key.
 If necessary, you can create them for testing purposes or in a non-productive environment using the following command: